-6.1 Changing the Contents of the default Profile
+6.2 Changing the Contents of the default Profile

 When you create a database user with CREATE ROLE, the database user is assigned the default profile.
-For the default profile, all parameters are disabled, so change the parameter values to suit your policy.
+When you create the default profile, all password configuration and authentication restrictions and the gradual password rollover feature are disabled, so change the parameter values to suit your policy.
 Change the value with the pgx\alter\profile function.